How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 Qureco Screen Recorder

-Qureco Screen Recorder runs the whole "record → AI minutes → action items → Notion" flow end to end, right on your Mac.
+Qureco Screen Recorder runs the whole "record → AI notes → action items → Notion" flow end to end, right on your Mac.

-• A screen recorder for Mac: no virtual audio setup needed; record the moment you install it
+• A screen recorder for Mac: no virtual audio setup needed; records the moment you install it

-• AI generates the minutes: it produces minutes from the recording and can organize decisions and action items
+• AI generates the notes: produces notes from the recording, and organizes decisions and action items separately

-• One-click Notion sync: send the minutes and recording URL straight to your Notion DB
+• One-click Notion sync: sends the notes and recording URL straight to your Notion database

 • No bot, no plan wall: because you record on your own device, you bring nothing into the meeting and aren't tied to a Notion plan

-Even in someone else's meeting, record on your Mac and by the time the call ends you'll have the raw material for both minutes and action items.
-All that's left is to set owners and due dates in Notion.
-The back-and-forth of hand-transcribing disappears entirely.
+Even when someone else hosts the meeting, you record on your Mac and by the time the call ends you'll have both notes and action items ready.
+All that's left is setting owners and due dates in Notion.
+The back-and-forth of hand-transcribing disappears.

 The free version records with no time limit and no watermark.
-The Pro plan—which includes AI minutes and Notion sync—is free for the first month, with no credit card required.
+The Pro plan — which includes AI notes and Notion sync — is free for the first month, no card on file.

 Boiled down, meeting tasks slip for three reasons: